 The school provides cooked meals with a choice of courses, and vegetarian and other dietary requirements can be accommodated.
 There is always a choice of menu which provides a healthy balanced diet.
 Children may also bring packed lunches.
 All children are offered drinking water or milk with their lunch.
-Fizzy drinks or sweets may not be included in the packed lunch.
+Fizzy drinks, chocolate bars, nuts or sweets may NOT be included in the packed lunch.